RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-24-goodbye-ferrari-hello-napa.md

 2. Goal: Instead of adding the required CSOM files, we are switching to `OData`
 3. Goal: While on it let's get rid of the globals `;-)`.

-As said above I'm not going to dicuss all options in the SharePoint App model, but they all have in common that there's a clear separation between the `HostWeb`, the web where you install your app, and the `AppWeb`, the place where your code is actually running.
+Napa apps like other SharePoint Apps enforces a clear separation between the `HostWeb`, the web where you install your app, and the `AppWeb`, the place where your code is actually running.

-Here's an example of my `HostWeb` URL: https://spirit2013preview.sharepoint.com/sites/dev/
+As an example take a lokk at my `HostWeb` URL: https://spirit2013preview.sharepoint.com/sites/dev/

 Whenever a Napa app is launched it runs at the following `AppWeb` URL.